Understanding and expressing the soul of an iconic 143-year-old institution.

 Through comprehensive research and extensive brand and culture workshops, it became abundantly clear that the YWCA has grown, adapted and changed throughout its history, and will continue to do so into the future.
 This adaptability creates a diverse cross-section of audiences and stakeholders with whom they speak to.

 By developing clear audience personas, we were quickly able to pinpoint commonalities, which then informed the development of their brand essence –

 For every girl.
 For every woman.
 For every right.

-The brand essence not only respects the YWCA’s history, it formed the foundation for us to build an engaging visual identity, which was anchored around the core concept of equality.
+The brand essence not only respects the YWCA’s history but also formed the foundation for us to build an engaging visual identity, which was anchored around the core concept of equality.

-Through dual graphic elements; a colour palette representative of both women and girls; contrasting typography; and intersecting imagery and content, we have built an identity which is not only flexible, but also represents the impact the YWCA makes for the girls and women of New Zealand.
+Through dual graphic elements; a colour palette representative of both women and girls; contrasting typography; and intersecting imagery and content, we have built an identity that is not only flexible but also represents the impact the YWCA makes on the girls and women of New Zealand.